Bill Shorten's Robodebt Class Action Results in $1.2 Billion Settlement for Victims

 “When I was informed on this situation yesterday, I instructed the responsible officials they should cease.
 They will be replaced with new forms that use the word mother, not birthing parent, which is consistent with other Medicare forms.

 The term 'birthing parent' was featured in forms at only three hospitals as part of a trial.
 The forms were for parents to register the birth of their child with Medicare, with only 1100 parents having participated.
-Mr. Shorten claimed forms featuring the term 'birthing parents were “part of a pilot program launched in three hospitals under the previous Coalition government”.
+Mr. Shorten claimed forms featuring the term 'birthing parents' were “part of a pilot program launched in three hospitals under the previous Coalition government”.

 Prior to Mr. Shorten's announcement, Sall Grover, the founder of a female social network which excludes trans women, had posted to Twitter stating that the term 'birthing parent' is "absolute bullshit is exclusionary, alienating and derogatory towards every woman [who] wants to be and is called ‘mother’.”